Liquid droplet radiator

 The liquid droplet radiator (LDR), previously termed liquid droplet stream radiator, is a proposed lightweight radiator for the dissipation of waste heat generated by power plants, propulsion or spacecraft systems in space.

 Background

 An advanced or future space mission must have a power source or propulsion that will require the rejection of waste heat.

-Disposing large quantities of waste heat must be considered in order to realize a large space structure that handle high power such as a nuclear reactor or a space solar power satellite (SPS).
+Disposing large quantities of waste heat must be considered in order to realize a large space structure that handles high power such as a nuclear reactor, space-based data centers or a space solar power satellite (SPS).